menu

 Demographics

 The people who call Summerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Summerville residents report their race to be White.
-Important ancestries of people in Summerville include German, Irish, English, Italian, and Dutch.
+Important ancestries of people in Summerville include German, Irish, English, Italian, and French.

 Notable & Unique Neighborhood Characteristics